AvinashK123-A/AvinashK123-A/README.md

 ## 🚀 About Me

 I'm a **Senior Software Engineer** with **7+ years of hands-on experience** building high-performance, scalable mobile applications.
-I specialize in **Flutter & Dart**, crafting cross-platform experiences that feel truly native — on both Android and iOS.
+I specialize in **Flutter & Dart**, crafting cross-platform experiences that feel truly native on both Android and iOS.

 My engineering philosophy centers around **clean architecture**, **performance optimization**, and writing code that scales.
-I've led end-to-end development of enterprise-grade Flutter products — from system design to CI/CD deployment — and I bring the same precision and passion to every line of code.
+I've led end-to-end development of enterprise-grade Flutter products from system design to CI/CD deployment.

-Beyond building products, I'm passionate about sharing knowledge and growing the developer community through **YouTube**, **Medium**, and **Instagram**.

 - ⚡ Building Flutter applications at scale
 - 🚀 Passionate about mobile architecture and system design